Arbitrary control of the temporal waveform of photons during spontaneous emission: Introduction

-The technique we demonstrate makes use of a free space quantum emitter wherein shaping of the photon temporal waveform is realized by deterministic modulation of the population of the state undergoing radiative decay.
-This control is realized by combining optimization of the pulse envelope with parity phase control for a field which couples a ground and excited state.
-The conceptual approach and numerical methods to identify optimal excitation pulses for this approach are discussed in Sec.~\ref{sec:any_emitter}.
-Experimental realization is addressed in Sec.~\ref{sec:exp_trapped_ion}.
+The technique we describe in this paper makes use of a free space quantum emitter wherein shaping of the photon temporal waveform is realized by deterministic modulation of the population of the state undergoing radiative decay.
+This control is realized by combining optimization of the pulse envelope (i.e. the amplitude of the time dependent Rabi frequency) with parity-phase control (i.e. advances of $\pi$ radians in the local oscillator phase) for a field which couples a ground and excited state.
+The conceptual approach, numerical methods to identify optimal excitation pulses and representative results for photon waveform shaping are discussed in Secs.~\ref{sec:any_emitter} and~\ref{sec:methods_results}.
+A brief comparison of the strengths, limitations and requirements of the various methods for photon temporal waveform control is provided in Appendix~\ref{app: temporal_control_comp}.